Carrots & Cookies

 Instructions

-• In a medium mixing bowl, whisk together the pumpkin, milk, egg, and maple syrup
+• In a large mixing bowl, whisk together the following wet ingredients: pumpkin, milk, egg, and maple syrup.

-• Add flour, baking powder, salt, cinnamon, ginger, nutmeg, and cloves to the wet ingredients.
-Carefully stir to incorporate all ingredients, being careful not to overmix the batter.
+• Add all dry ingredients to the wet ingredients: flour, baking powder, salt, cinnamon, ginger, nutmeg, and cloves.
+Carefully stir to combine, being careful not to overmix the batter.

 • Enjoy!